Eviction to Empowerment discusses lasting impact of student space campaigns at SFU

 By: Petra Chase, Editor-in-Chief

 “I probably would’ve dropped out if it wasn’t for SOCA,” said SFU student Balqees Jama, who spoke first on the panel.
-SOCA used to be located at the Rotunda building above the Transportation Centre, when Jama came to SFU.
-This was in addition to FNMISA, OOC, CJSF, Womens’ Centre, and SFU Public Interest Research Group (SFPIRG) — though not all of these groups had to fight for space in the SUB.
-In winter 2018, four of these Rotunda groups were handed eviction notices by the SFSS, who were their landlords.
+Students of African and Caribbean Ancestry and its Black Student Centre used to be located at the Rotunda building above the Transportation Centre, when Jama came to SFU.
+They were housed there along with First Nations, Métis & Inuit Student Association (FNMISA), Out on Campus (OOC), Women’s Centre, SFU Public Interest Research Group (SFPIRG), and campus radio station CJSF.
+In winter 2018, four of these groups were handed eviction notices by the Simon Fraser Student Society (SFSS), who were their landlords.
 Jama, exec at-large of SOCA at the time, spearheaded the Black Space Matters campaign to resist eviction alongside then-SOCA president Giovanni HoSang.
 SOCA was the first group to “publically start resisting.”

 FNMISA also put out a statement about the SFSS at the time, saying, “By withholding space in the new SUB, SFSS has denied Indigenous students a consistent, safe space to gather.
 This denial of space has compromised our ability to succeed academically and maintain our mental, physical, and spiritual health.”

-The Save the Rotunda Community coalition kept up the pressure to get leases extended for the time being, and also helped usher six allied representatives onto the Board at the 2019 election.
+The Save the Rotunda Community coalition kept up the pressure to get leases extended for the time being, and also helped usher six allied representatives onto the SFSS Board at the 2019 election.
 Hosang, SOCA’s president, became SFSS president.
-“Considering that Giovanni wasn’t even one of the ‘insiders,’ the vote is a strong rebuke from the student body against the direction of current and previous several Boards,” the Save the Rotunda Facebook page wrote in response to the results.
+“Considering that [Hosang] wasn’t even one of the ‘insiders,’ the vote is a strong rebuke from the student body against the direction of current and previous several Boards,” the Save the Rotunda Facebook page wrote in response to the results.

 But the Board members fighting for equity groups were still in the minority.
-The following November, with the SUB’s opening underway, the SFSS Board rejected a motion from Hosang to allocate space to SOCA, SFPIRG, CJSF, and Embark — four groups that had long-established presences on campus, now with no guaranteed space in the SUB.
+The following November, with the SUB’s opening underway, the Board rejected a motion from Hosang to allocate space to SOCA, SFPIRG, CJSF, and Embark — four groups that had long-established presences on campus, now with no guaranteed space in the SUB.

 “When I met people at SOCA, something clicked.
 It was very soothing.
-You didn’t have to be put into a specific box.” — Balqees Jama, SFU student and organizer
+You didn’t have to be put into a specific box.” — Balqees Jama, SFU student

 With a multi-million dollar budget, denying resources to marginalized groups was “straight up oppression,” Jama said.
 One of the reasons why SOCA had a silent protest was because they were being called “aggressive,” which is a racist stereotype of Black people, and especially Black men, explained Jama.
 When HoSang confronted the Board about their “institutional racism,” at the time, a Board member accused him of being “unprofessional.”